operator-framework/josdk-webhooks/README.md

 ```

-What can be then simple used in an endpoint:
+What can be simply used in an endpoint:

 ```java
   @POST